 Global Legal Information Network – a guide to international legal materials prepared by the US Law Library of Congress and linking to government and legal information sources worldwide.

-Fee Fie Foe Firm – search engine that searches for the websites of law firms, allowing users to find legal experts, legal commentary, media releases and more.
+Fee Fie Foe Firm – search engine that looks for the websites of US law firms, allowing users to find legal experts, legal commentary, media releases and more.

 Hieros Gamos – links to more than 50,000 legal and government web addresses, with discussion groups, news resources, search facility and much more – in several languages!